burrt/NewsFeed/README.md

 ## Getting started

-This project was building using Visual Studio 2019 targeting .NET Core 3.1.100 LTS.
+This project was built using Visual Studio 2019 targeting .NET Core 3.1.100 LTS.

 ```bash
 # clone the repository